Anouar Hadouir

-Anouar Hadouir (born 14 September 1982) is a Dutch former footballer who plays for SV CHC Den Bosch.
+Anouar Hadouir (born 14 September 1982) is a Dutch retired footballer who works at the FC Den Bosch academy.

 Career

 Hadouir was born in 's-Hertogenbosch and made his debut in professional football, being part of the Willem II squad in the 2002–03 season.
 In 2007, Hadouir signed with Roda JC where he stayed four seasons.
 In July 2011, Alemannia Aachen of the German 2.
 Bundesliga signed Hadouir on a two-year contract.
 On 6 July 2012, he joined NAC Breda on a free transfer.

 In 2014, he moved to Morocco to play for Moghreb Tétouan.
 He returned to the Eredivisie in July 2016, signing with Excelsior.

 Ahead of the 2019/20 season, Hadouir joined SV CHC Den Bosch where his two brothers, Younes and Mounir, also was playing.

+After retiring as a player he worked as a coach at the Willem II academy and joined RKC in the same position.
+He was dismissed by the club in February 2024.

 Personal life

 Born in the Netherlands, Hadouir is of Moroccan descent.